ITR Filing Deadline Missed? Last chance to claim your tax refund.

 6. Through revenue receipts distribution of profit is done.
 Profit distribution is not available through capital receipts.

-7. It includes Sale of products of business It includes the sale of fixed or financial assets.
+7. It includes the Sale of products of business It includes the sale of fixed or financial assets.

 8. Revenue receipts are one of the sources for creating reserves Capital receipts can not be used for creating reserve funds in the business.

-What do you understand by Revenue and Capital expenditure?
+What Do You Understand by Revenue and Capital Expenditure?

 Revenue ExpenditureRevenue expenditure is short term in nature and it includes normal day to day expenditure that takes place during the operational activities of a business and expenses that are incurred during the repair and maintenance cost of a revenue-generating assets.
 These are recurring in nature as it covers all the expenses related to repainting, renewal and regular maintenance of the fixed assets which is being used for generating revenues.